As a freelancer skilled in several fields, I can provides many different services. Here are some general categories:

 And clients are responsible for any incidental costs, such as music licensing, location rentals, talent fees, and so on.
 Of course, I can manage these things for you, and include them into a single invoice (without any additional markup) to keep things simple and easy for you.

-The project fee includes things like administration time, packing and transporting the required gear (if required), business equipment and insurance, software upgrades, education to hone my skills, and on and on.
+The project fee includes things like administration time, client meetings, long-term data storage, business equipment and insurance, software upgrades, education to hone my skills, and on and on.
 All the stuff the client rarely sees, but allows me to provide the best quality service possible.

 As you can imagine, this also means that larger jobs end up costing less per-hour than smaller jobs, so there's a built-in quantity discount.